 3.3.
 Quantitative microscale mapping

 Figure 4 demonstrates quantitative microscale mapping for the porcine corneas at 0, 15 and 60 mmHg.
 These elastic modulus maps show that corneal apex is significantly stiffer than that at para-central and peripheral regions of the corneas, p≤0.05.
-The inflated corneas (at 15 and 60 mmHg) exhibited an almost a symmetric distribution of elastic modulus, as evident in Figs. 5b and 5c.
+The inflated corneas (at 15 and 60 mmHg) exhibited an almost symmetric distribution of elastic modulus, as evident in Figs. 5b and 5c.
 Here, the elastic modulus was decreasing circumferentially in intervals from the centre toward the furthest point, near the limbus region.
 In the uninflated corneas (0 mmHg) there was an unremarkable distribution of elastic modulus as evident from Fig. 4A.
 Here, there was a small variation in elasticity between the centre and all of the other regions of the cornea.
 The elastic modulus at the centre of the uninflated corneas was 23.7±5.7 kPa and decreased by 5% at the peripheral cornea.
-The apex corneal elastic modulus is 228.314±10.7 kPa at 15 mmHg and deceased by 11.5% in the far peripheral region.
-A line of data from nasal to temporal region passing through the apex of inflated cornea at 15 mmHg can be represented by Equation 2 (R=0.995).
+The apex corneal elastic modulus was 228.314±10.7 kPa at 15 mmHg and decreased by 11.5% in the far peripheral region.
+A line of data from the nasal to the temporal region passing through the apex of inflated cornea at 15 mmHg can be represented by Equation 2 (R=0.995).